Laboratory Training 1

 and using the context menu Generate... | Test... select the functions for which test methods should be

 generated.
-In our case, this is the containsWord()
+In our case, this is the containsWord() method.
+IntelliJ IDEA automatically generates

-all necessary parallel packages of the test branch and creates the class called CensusWithStreamsTest
+all necessary parallel packages of the test branch and creates the class called CensusWithStreamsTest.

 It looks like this: